Luster (novel): Critical reception

 The book was recommended by various outlets prior to its publication.

-Luster received mostly positive reviews.
 Kirkus Reviews described the book in a starred review as "Sharp, strange, propellant—and a whole lot of fun."
 Mark Athitakis rated the book 3.5/4 stars and stated in USA Today, "Luster isn’t just a sardonic book, but a powerful one about emotional transformation."
 Publishers Weekly reviewed the book and stated, "Edie’s ability to navigate the complicated relationships with the Walkers exhibits Leilani’s mastery of nuance, and the narration is perceptive, funny, and emotionally charged."
 Bookpage.com gave Luster a starred review and wrote: "Leilani’s writing is cerebral and raw, and this debut novel will establish her as a powerful new voice."

 Noting that the novel is a debut, Leah Greenblatt of EW wrote, "that newness sometimes shows; after a wildly beguiling start, the novel telescopes inward, often forsaking narrative momentum for mood and color.
 Sentence by sentence, though, she’s also a phenomenal writer, her dense, dazzling paragraphs shot through with self-effacing wit and psychological insight."
 Writing for Virginia Quarterly Review, Kaitlyn Greenidge praised Leilani's "linguistic skill."